-The Maria Auxiliadora School is part of the Happpy Hearts Fund – SURA rebuilding program.
+The Maria Auxiliadora School is part of the Happpy Hearts Fund – ING school reconstruction program.
 The school has been developed with the support of Architecture for Humanity involved in providing architectural support for: school selection, architectural design and construction administration.

 The Maria Auxiliadora School is located in the community of Los Calderones in the Ica region, 15 km south of the city of Ica.
 After the 7.9 earthquake that affected the ica region in 2007 one of the school buildings containing four classrooms was heavily damaged and students were not able to use the building as a safety precaution.
 After 3 years the building wasn’t demolished yet and part of the school students had been relocated in a near site in temporary prefabricated classrooms.
 The current situation was compromising the 70 school students’ safety as they needed to cross the recently paved road and play near a damaged building that could collapse in the eventuality of another earthquake happening in the region.

 Happy Hearts &ING decided to rebuild the school as the proactivity of the school community and the big necessity to provide an effective educational environment was essential.
 The new primary school needed to consider the demolition of the existing damaged building block and propose a project in which the undamaged infrastructure will be hardly affected during construction; particularly the cross fronting the entrance as it has a very important value for the community.

 The new school project includes:

 • 4 New classrooms

 • Upgrade of one the existing classrooms in order to convert it into a computer lab

 • Upgrade of one the existing classrooms in order to convert it into an equipped library.• Administrative area.• Multiuse shading area to be used as stage, eating area, etc.• Upgrade of the courtyard.• Green areas and external landscape.• Upgrade of the toilets roof in order to convert it into a terraced games area.• Small kiosk